-If the concept of these data types is completely new to you, we’ll start with a quick summary of the four different types to see how they relate to one another.
-We’ll then explore the various aspects of ordinal data in a bit more detail, covering the following topics:
+If the concept of these data types is completely new to you, we’ll start with a quick summary of the four different types, and then explore the various aspects of ordinal data in a bit more detail,

 - An introduction to the four different types of data

 - What is ordinal data?
 A definition

 - What are some examples of ordinal data?

 - How is ordinal data collected and what is it used for?

 - How to analyze ordinal data